Marvin Leath

 Officer and director in five Texas banks, and two manufacturing companies.

 He served as special assistant to United States Representative William R. Poage from 1972 to 1974.

 Leath was elected as a Democrat to the Ninety-sixth and to the five succeeding Congresses (January 3, 1979 – January 3, 1991).
+Leath was known as one of the founders of the "Boll Weevils," a group of conservative Southern Democrats who allied with Republican President Ronald Reagan on budgetary and fiscal issues.

 He was not a candidate for renomination in 1990 to the One Hundred Second Congress.

-He died on December 8, 2000 in Arlington, Virginia.
+He died on December 8, 2000, in Arlington, Virginia.